krypticmouse/krypticmouse/README.md

 - 🔭 I’m currently working on **ColBERT and DSPy**

-- 🌱 I’m currently learning **Rust, Distributed Systems and Compiler Optimizations**
+- 🌱 I’m currently learning **JAX, Distributed Systems and Compiler Optimizations**

 - 👯 I’m looking to collaborate on **Research around LLM Agents**